digitallyinduced/ihp/CONTRIBUTING.md

 In the project directory, try `make -B .envrc`

+### `*** WARNING: . is writable by someone else, IGNORING!
+Suggested fix: execute 'chmod go-w .'`

+You may receive this error when trying to load modules into GHCI like `:l Main`.
+Run `chmod go-w .` to change the permissions so the `.ghci` file could be loaded properly.

 ### Error messages about missing packages in `ghci`

 Perhaps a package was added to IHP recently.
 Start a `nix-shell` in the IHP directory to fetch missing packages.